Frequently-Asked Questions by Prospective Graduate Students

 What are the selection criteria for your applicants?

 Applicants are evaluated on the basis of their transcripts, Graduate Record Examination (GRE) scores, three letters of recommendation, and any research and/or other pertinent experience.
-The GRE Subject Test in Physics, while not required, is strongly recommended for applicants seeking financial assistance.
+The GRE General Test is required for all applicants to the PhD prgram.
+The GRE Subject Test in Physics is required for applicants seeking financial assistance.
 There are no minimum selection criteria, but most of our students are in the top quartile of their peers.
 International applicants are required to have a minimum Test of English as a Foreign Language (TOEFL) iBT score of 79 for admission.
 Those who would like to be considered for a teaching assistantship are expected to have a TOEFL iBT score exceeding 95.

 Will a student be admitted to a specific sub-specialty, such as astrophysics or biological physics?

 It is helpful to our planning and advisement for an applicant to indicate the area(s) of physics that are of particular interest to the student.
 However, all students are initially admitted to a general M.S. or Ph.D. degree track.
 The selection of a sub-specialty usually occurs after a student has passed the Qualifying Examination, and is contingent on satisfactory academic performance, the capacity and needs of the various faculty research groups, and the approval of the Department.